Table of Contents

 Overview

-You can get step-by-step guidance in-app when you’re building a workflow in Academic Scheduling or Curriculum Management.
+• You can get step-by-step guidance in-app when you’re building a new workflow from scratch in Academic Scheduling or Curriculum Management.
 To activate a guided walk-through, navigate to Scheduling or Curriculum > Settings > Workflows > + Approval Workflow.
 If the flow doesn’t automatically begin when you click “+ Approval Workflow”, look for it in the “In-App Guides” widget on the right-hand side of your screen.

 How To Do It